The team

 Head of Public Affairs

-Jean-Noël Geist is in charge of the The Shift Project’s Public Affairs.
+Jean-Noël Geist is in charge of The Shift Project’s Public Affairs.
 A graduate of Sciences-Po Strasbourg and the University of Thessaloniki in European studies, he also holds a Master’s degree in gender, discrimination and diversity studies from Sciences-Po Toulouse.
 He first joined the Shift‘s Communication and Events team and then, after a professional interlude in politics, took over the coordination of the think tank’s public affairs.
 Jean-Noël is also secretary for the Shift for the association Expérience P2E, which has been experimenting with the Energy Efficiency Passport since 2016.
 Rather polyvalent, Jean-Noël frequently lends a hand to the think tank’s communication activities and also to the projects’ working groups.

 Nicolas Raillard